IngeoSDK/ingeo-ios-sdk/README.md

 ## Overview

-IngeoSDK is a power-efficient location manager wrapper for iOS (Swift and Objective-C).
-It powers your app with an always-on location tracking.
-It uses unique algorithms to dynamically adjust GPS power according to user behaviour and whereabouts.
-Built to support iOS7 , iOS8 and iOS9, your app will get the most relevant location data while in foreground or background - even when network is disconnected.
-Battery consumption is just 1% per hour.
-Location tracking should be automatic and just-work, so you can focus on building your app.
+IngeoSDK is a power-efficient location manager for iOS (Swift and Objective-C), which extends and improves CoreLocation.
+It uses unique algorithms to dynamically and constantly adjust CoreLocation's tracking configuration parameters according to user's motion, behavior, speed and whereabouts.
+Thus enabling suited configuration scheme for optimized accuracy and minimum power consumption in real-time.
+Your app and/or server will receive the most relevant location data while in foreground or background - even when network is disconnected.
+Off-course, or bad location samples are filtered out for you.
+Battery consumption is just ~2% per hour.
+Supports iPhone, iPad, iPod Touch running iOS 7.0+

 For a full list of features visit: http://ingeo.io/sdk